The Centre is part of the

 CASI Project Manager

 Tova has been working in the field of theater for 20 years as an actress and cultural worker.
 She coordinates all of the Centre’s public courses that take place on-site at the National Theatre School of Canada.
-She also accompanies the creative collectives in residency at the Centre’s LABS and develops inspiring projects to bring the experience of theatrical creation to as many audiences as possible.
+She also accompanies the creative collectives in LABS residency and develops inspiring projects to bring the experience of theatrical creation to as many audiences as possible.
 Each year, new initiatives are born under her guidance!
+If you have any questions about our public courses, please write to email@example.com

 CASI Curator and research-creation editor